 These butterflies are home to the central United States and Mexico.

-They also hang out in British Columbia and Quebec.
+They also can be found in British Columbia and Quebec.

 - Zebra Swallowtail

-This stunning butterfly is begging to be captured as a black and grey or black and white tattoo.
+This stunning butterfly is begging to be represented as a black and grey or black and white tattoo.

 It has black wings with bold white stripes, and a red spot on its body if you like a pop of color.

 American traditional tattoos came onto the scene as popular, colorful tattoo styles and designs that feature bold colors and thick black outlines that help tattoos stand out distinctly and express a traditional and recognizable pattern of illustration.